gblpedia/katacoda-scenarios/primehub-v3/step5.md

 3. Click `Start Notebook` and wait until the spawning is finished and see two `Stop My Sever` and `My Server` buttons on the page.

-4. The Jupyter Notebook is popped up as a new tab, usually, *it is blocked by the browser by default*.
+4. Click `My Server`.
+The Jupyter Notebook will open in a new tab.
+You may have to disable your browser's pop-up blocker.
+Click the 'pop-up-blocked' icon in the rightmost side of URL bar to allow pop-up.

 5. Click the **pop-up-blocked** icon at the rightmost side of url bar to allow the pop-ups.

 6. Click `My Server`, the Notebook will be opened in a new tab.

-That's all.
-Feel free to try PrimeHub CE and check out [documentation](https://docs.primehub.io/docs/getting-started-user).
+That's it.
+Feel free to continuing to try out PrimeHub CE and take a look at out [documentation](https://docs.primehub.io/docs/getting-started-user).

-Don't be too harsh on this Katacoda environment and *please be noticed that Katacoda environment could be timeout anytime.*
+*Please beware that Katacoda environment can timeout at any time.*

-If you like it, why not giving PrimeHub CE a try in your circumstance to start a real project.
-Enjoy!
+Thanks for walking through this scenario and enjoy!
+Email **hi@infuseai.io** for any feedback, comments, or suggestions.